 Now, Who do you think is a more sticky customer – Customer A or Customer B?

 Obviously, Customer B, because although the number of transactions is less compared to customer A, the depth in which they’re using their product, which I call product stickiness is comparatively higher.
 Many times higher.

 Actually, why do I call this product stickiness versus transaction?
 The reason is, what is that one thing that’s going to keep them sticking to your product.
 What will hold them back from churning away from your product and that fundamentally is going to be the reason that if they’re ever going to move away, either back to their Excel sheets or to a competitive product.

-Learn about the –7 Data Points That Drive Customer Retention For SaaS Business
+Suggested Read: 7 Data Points That Drive Customer Retention For SaaS Business

 So you have to make sure that they don’t miss out on maximum features, and the only way you can do that is by increasing their product adoption by making sure that they’re using maximum features of your product, in turn, solving multiple use cases, using your product for themselves and hence, getting an enhanced value which in turns, translate into them being a lot more sticky.